 - Bingley is a market town in the metropolitan borough of the City of Bradford, in West Yorkshire, England.
 It is situated on the River Aire and the Leeds and Liverpool Canal. - Local travel links include Bingley railway station in the town centre and Leeds Bradford International Airport, which is located 10 miles from the city centre.
-The B6265 (Main Street), connecting Bingley to Keighley, runs through the town centre. - Historically a part of the West Riding of Yorkshire, Bingley appears in the Domesday Book of 1086 as "Bingheleia". - Residents clearly wanted their own local identity and felt that the Bradford Metropolitan District Council (the principal local authority) were becoming unresponsive to the needs of Bingley residents on key service and asset matters. - The campaign to create a new Bingley Town Council has been one of the best run and well managed in the country, being delivered at astonishing speed.
+The B6265 (Main Street), connecting Bingley to Keighley, runs through the town centre. - Historically a part of the West Riding of Yorkshire, Bingley appears in the Domesday Book of 1086 as "Bingheleia". - Residents clearly wanted their own local identity and felt that the Bradford Metropolitan District Council (the principal local authority) were becoming unresponsive to the needs of Bingley residents on key service and asset matters. - The campaign to create a new Bingley Town Council has been one of the best run and well managed in the country, being delivered at astonishing speed 19,884 people were registered as living in Bingley during the 2001 census.